-- Highway 22, Exmouth Street in town and London Line outside of town, was formerly the main east/west connector, prior to the completion of Highway 402.
+- Highway 22, Exmouth Street in town, and London Line outside of town were formerly the main east/west connector, prior to the completion of Highway 402.

 - Depending on current border crossing times, the quickest route between Sarnia and Windsor uses Interstate 94 through the U.S.

 - The Blue Water Bridge into Sarnia, connecting to the 402, 401, 403, and Queen Elizabeth Way to Lewiston, Niagara Falls, or Fort Erie, is one of the shortest and fastest routes connecting New England with the north-central states.

 - The need for Highway 402 grew after Interstate 94 connected to the bridge at Port Huron.
 Two years after the 402 opened a corridor to Highway 401, Interstate 69 also connected to the Blue Water Bridge on the U.S. side.